AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 1. Navigate to the [macOS download page on the CRAN website](https://cran.r-project.org/bin/macosx/).

 2. Download the R package that matches your computer's architecture, and follow all installation instructions.
-    - If you're on an Apple silicon (M1-3) Mac, install R from the link `R-X.Y.Z-arm64.pkg`, where `X.Y.Z` is the specific R version.
+    - If you're on an Apple silicon (M1-3) Mac, install R from the link "R-X.Y.Z-arm64.pkg", where "X.Y.Z" is the specific R version.
-    - If you're on an Intel Mac, install R from the link `R-X.Y.Z-x86_64.pkg`, where `X.Y.Z` is the specific R version.
+    - If you're on an Intel Mac, install R from the link "R-X.Y.Z-x86_64.pkg", where "X.Y.Z" is the specific R version.

-Next, you will need to install additional tools that will let you build R packages that you are likely to encounter in `OpenScPCA`.
+Next, you will need to install additional tools that will let you build R packages that you are likely to encounter in Terminal.
 These tools are available from the [Mac R Project](https://mac.r-project.org/tools/) and are listed under **Mandatory Tools**.

 1. Install "**Xcode** developer tools from Apple" as follows:
-    - Launch a `Terminal` window by searching for "terminal" in spotlight
+    - Launch a Terminal window by searching for "terminal" in spotlight
       <figure markdown="span">
         ![Launch the Terminal application.](../../img/terminal-spotlight.png){width="425"}
       </figure>